Slincess/Last.fm-Genre-finder/README.md

 `tagrm settings scannscannedfiles <true/false>`                         - scan(true) or dont scan(false) already scanned files
 `tagrm settings savedata <true/false>`                                  - save API key and libPath to quick scan
 `tagrm settings addgenre <genre>`                                     - adds the genre to allowed list
-`tagrm settings removegenre <genre>`                                  - remove the genre to allowed list
+`tagrm settings removegenre <genre>`                                  - remove the genre from allowed list
 `tagrm settings getartistgenre true/false`                            - if its true and if the track doesnt have a genre it will get the genre of the first artist
 `tagrm settings show`                                                 - shows your settings
 `tagrm -help`                                                         - Show this help menu